Different Views on the Sabbath Day

 Reformed

 Beginning in the 17th century CE, many Reformed Christians found that the Non-Sabbatarian view was not biblical.
-They realized that the fourth of the Ten Commandments was still valid, and so the Sabbath day was not abolished.
-However, they also thought that since the death and resurrection of Jesus Christ, the Sabbath day was changed from Saturday to Sunday.
-Thus, Sunday was both the “Lord’s Day” and the new “Christian Sabbath”.
+They realized that the Sabbath commandment was still valid; it had not been abolished.
+However, they also thought that since Jesus’ death and resurrection, the Sabbath day was changed from Saturday to Sunday.
+Thus, to them, Sunday was both the “Lord’s Day” and the new “Christian Sabbath”.
 This was the first time in Christian History that Sunday was identified as “Sabbath”.